gayathrichava/Supplier-Performance-Analysis-SQL/README.md

 5. Review the results for supplier, KPI, department, business-area, quarterly, trend, and data-quality analysis.

 The SQL script assumes that the `supplier_kpi_raw` table has already been created and populated.

 ---

+## 🗄️ Database Setup

+The quarterly cleaned CSV files were loaded into PostgreSQL and combined into a single analysis table named:

+`supplier_kpi_raw`

+The table contains the supplier KPI records used throughout the analysis.

+The SQL script assumes that the `supplier_kpi_raw` table has already been created and populated before the analysis queries are executed.

+---